The first of the three most important rowing races that take place in Livorno every year.

 The history of the race: the ‘risiatori’ were Livornese sailors who earned a living by braving the worst of weather conditions to go to the aid of ships in trouble and lead them to safety.
 The first one to set foot on board a ship in difficulty, or even just to throw on board an object of some kind when going on board was impossible , won the right to carry out the work, and this was the real reason for their courageous race through the stormy seas.

-Click here for information about the rowing teams of Livorno.
+See also the rowing teams of Livorno.